tostenzel/tostenzel.github.io/_posts/2023-09-09-trackformer.md

 ### Results

 Trackformer achieved state-of-the-art performance in multi-object tracking on MOT17 and MOT20 datasets.
-It is important to pre-train the model on large tracking datasets, to use track augmentations, and probably also to use pre-trained detection weights.<br/><br/>
+It is important to pre-train the model on large tracking datasets, to use track augmentations, and probably also to use pre-trained detection weights for tracking-specific pre-training.<br/><br/>

 <figure id="fig:object-queries">
 <center><img src="/assets/img/dl-series/paper-deformable-detr.png" style="width:66.6%"></center>